• Skip to primary navigation

 Rocky Mountain House National Historic Site

-Once you are westbound on highway 11, consider stopping at the Rocky Mountain House National Historic Site to learn about how the fur trade shaped Canada.
+Once you are westbound on Highway 11, consider stopping at the Rocky Mountain House National Historic Site to learn about how the fur trade shaped Canada.
 It has exhibits, archaeological remains of the four forts, and offers hands-on experience with Métis skills of the fur trade.
 You can even camp in Indigenous trapper’s tents and tipis if you want to split up your trip!

 David Thompson Country